edezhic/prest/README.md

 Some ideas are more complex/crazy but interesting:
 + example with a built-in minimalistic polkadot chain - customizable + optionally distributed + optionally public DB
-+ web3 tooling for the frontend, either with the above polkadot idea or for solana
++ web3 tooling for the frontend, either with the above polkadot idea or for solana, with as little JS as possible

 There are also longer term things which will be needed or nice to have before the stable release of prest:
 * await stable releases of most important dependencies like axum and sled